Entrepreneurs’ Relief - “disposal of part of a business”: meaning - case law continued

 The High Court held that retirement relief was not due.
 The relevant business activity consisted of the production and sale of milk.
 That activity ceased on the disposal by the taxpayer of the herd in March 1988.
 The subsequent disposal of the milk quota did not amount to a disposal of part of the business, nor was it part of the disposal of dairying which had taken place in March 1988.

-In Mr Rawlings’ case, outlined above, it was right to consider the effect of simultaneous disposals together in deciding whether there was a disposal of his business.
+In the Jarmin v Rawlings case, outlined at CG64020, it was right to consider the effect of simultaneous disposals together in deciding whether there was a disposal of his business.
 But Mr Bourke decided to dispose of his milk quota nearly a year after he had sold his herd and given up dairy farming.
 These two matters could not properly be described as amounting to a single transaction, even though they were steps taken in implementing the decision to get out of dairy farming.
-In the words of Peter Gibson J (in the Dancer and Johnston cases, see CG64020), there was here `separate disposals not part of the same transaction’.
+In line with dicta in the judgement in the Dancer and Johnston cases (see CG64020), there was here “separate disposals not part of the same transaction”.

 Barrett v Powell (70TC432)